Mediterranean Diet Helps Prevent Heart Attacks

 Remember too, that the control group was given low fat advice by physicians according to the American Heart Association guidelines.
 This means that the control group’s diet was likely better than a typical Western diet.
 This of course means that the Mediterranean diet is compared to a typical Western diet would show even more dramatic results.

-Other studies have shown that the Mediterranean diet is not only a heart-healthy diet, but significantly reduces the risk of Alzheimer’s disease and dementia, as reported by Realnatural News in a previous article.
+Other studies have shown that the Mediterranean diet is not only a heart-healthy diet, but significantly reduces the risk of Alzheimer’s disease and dementia.

 What is the Mediterranean diet?